-As of June 30, 2018, there were 5,279,000 shares of common stock issued and outstanding held of record by 41 stockholders.
-This amount excludes our outstanding shares of convertible preferred stock, which will convert into 11,743,987 shares of common stock in connection with the completion of this offering.
-Based on the number of shares of common stock outstanding as of June 30, 2018, and assuming (1) the conversion of all outstanding shares of our convertible preferred stock and (2) the issuance by us of shares of common stock in this offering, there will be shares of common stock outstanding upon the completion of this offering.
+As of June 30, 2018, there were 27,714,743 shares of common stock issued and outstanding held of record by 41 stockholders.
+This amount excludes our outstanding shares of convertible preferred stock, which will convert into 61,655,922 shares of common stock in connection with the closing of this offering.
+Based on the number of shares of common stock outstanding as of June 30, 2018, and (i) the conversion of all outstanding shares of our convertible preferred stock, (ii) the settlement of all outstanding 2018 Notes into an aggregate of 7,856,176 shares of our common stock in connection with the closing of this offering and (iii) the issuance by us of 18,000,000 shares of common stock in this offering, there will be 115,226,841 shares of common stock outstanding upon the closing of this offering.

-As of June 30, 2018, there were 1,398,900 shares of common stock subject to outstanding options under our equity incentive plan.
+As of June 30, 2018, there were 7,344,225 shares of common stock subject to outstanding options under our equity incentive plan.